olegasd123/advanced-find/docs/dev-rules.md

 # Developer Code Style & Rules

 This document defines the shared coding standards for the advanced-find project.
-Every pull request should be reviewed against these rules—treat them as living requirements rather than suggestions.

 ## Guiding Principles
 - Favor clarity over cleverness; prioritize maintainability and explicitness so future contributors can reason about the code quickly.